dvochoa/1up/README.md

 Frontend code is placed in the `./client/` directory whereas backend code is placed in the `./backend/` directory.

-You can deploy the site locally by running `docker compose up` after which it will be accessible from `localhost:3000`.
+You can deploy the site locally by running `docker compose up` after which it will be accessible from `localhost` or the ip address of your local network if accessing from a machine other than the one used to run docker.

 Use the following scripts during development: